Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Adding a Destination.rst

 Whenever a device comes onto the bus matching that filter, the CAN stack will associate it with our `PartneredControlFunction <https://delgrossoengineering.com/isobus-docs/classisobus_1_1PartneredControlFunction.html>`_.

 Think of this as the "destination" for your messages.
-When you send a destination specific message, you must provide a `PartneredControlFunction` to the `send_can_message` function.
+When you send a destination specific message, you must provide a :code:`PartneredControlFunction` to the :code:`send_can_message` function.

 Now let's send the message!